 This is Portugal’s only national park and it is famous for its green valleys, quiet lakes, and powerful waterfalls.
 The wildlife here is rather rare and you may catch a glimpse of wolves or eagles in remote parts of the park.
-But you don’t have to go too deep in the wilderness if you don’t want to and there are villages scattered throughout the area.
+You don’t have to go too deep in the wilderness if you don’t want to.
+There are villages scattered throughout the area.

-The Azores are a group of 9 volcanic islands that are out in the Atlanic Ocean to the west of Portugal.
-São Miguel is the largest and most famous island in the Azores and is nicknamed the “Green Island”.
+The Azores are a group of 9 volcanic islands that are out in the Atlantic Ocean to the west of Portugal.
+São Miguel is the largest and most popular island in the Azores.
+It’s nicknamed the “Green Island”.
 In the Azores, tourists flock to the hot springs, towns, and for an afternoon spent whale watching.

-Often called the “Floating Garden of the Atlantic”, this island off the coast of Portugal is considered to be a part of the nation and one of its popular destinations.
-Madeira island sits out in the Atlantic Ocean and is famous for its Orchid Garden and Laurissilva Forest.
-But beaches and the capital of Funchal are also major hotspots, which highlight the islands history and culture.
+Often called the “Floating Garden of the Atlantic”, this island off the coast of Portugal is considered to be one of the nation’s popular destinations.
+Madeira island sits out in the Atlantic Ocean and is touted for its Orchid Garden and Laurissilva Forest.
+Beaches and the capital of Funchal are also major hotspots, which highlight the islands history and culture.

 Get Out and Go